top of page

 HOW TO CALCULATE MAINTENANCE CALORIES

-Understanding maintenance calories and how to calculate them is an essential tool when beginning a diet and before transitioning into a muscle gain phase or fat loss phase.
+Understanding maintenance calories and how to calculate them is an essential tool when beginning a diet and before transitioning into a muscle gain or fat loss phase!

 WHAT ARE MAINTENANCE CALORIES?

-The daily caloric intake that keeps your bodyweight more or less stable, accounting for minor daily fluctuations.
+The daily calorie intake that keeps your body weight more or less stable: accounting for minor fluctuations.

-Maintenance calories are determined by your TDEE (Total Daily Energy Expenditure) which is comprised of four factors:
+Maintenance calories are determined by your TDEE: Total Daily Energy Expenditure which is composed of four components outlined below:

-2. NEAT (Non-Exercise Activity Thermogenesis – walking, moving around, daily activities)
+• Non-Exercise Activity Thermogenesis (NEAT): includes walking, moving around, and daily activities

 ESTIMATING MAINTENANCE CALORIES

-When estimating maintenance calories, the goal is to determine how many calories you need to eat per day to maintain your current bodyweight.
+When estimating maintenance calories: the goal is to determine how many calories you need to eat per day to maintain your current body weight.
 Maintenance calories should not be thought of as a fixed number but rather as a moving target that will change based on your changing body composition.
-Multiple formulas and estimation equations can be used to estimate your approximate maintenance calories.
+Many estimation equations can be used to calculate your approximate maintenance calories.

-• One simple way to remember for a "first guess" is to multiply your bodyweight (lbs) by 15 for a moderately active individual.
-If using bodyweight in kilograms instead, multiply by 33.
-This method fits most who are resistance training 4 to 5 times per week and are at a moderately “healthy” body composition.
+• One simple way to estimate maintenance calories is to multiply your body weight (lbs) by 15 for a moderately active individual.
+If using body weight in kilograms instead: multiply by 33.
+This method fits most people who are resistance training 4 to 5 times per week and have a healthy body composition.
 This calculation will not be appropriate for considerable over or underweight individuals.

 Method 2: Ballpark Estimate Formula (My Favorite)